Sikongdddl/Sikongdddl/README.md

 ### Hi there 👋

-🔭 I’m currently working on model-based SafeRL in Artifical Intelligence Researching Institude of SJTU with guidance of Prof. Wang Yunbo.
+🔭 I’m currently working on model-based SafeRL in Artifical Intelligence Researching Institude of SJTU with guidance of Prof. Yunbo Wang.
+📫 How to reach me: Welcome to email me at sikongdddl@gmail.com for any discussions!

-Glad to have some discussions, Not mustly about reinforcement learning XD.
+Glad to have some discussions.
 <!--
 **Sikongdddl/Sikongdddl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.